iszczesniak/cpp/memory/index.md

 processor instructions), and the static data (e.g., string literals).
-This memory is shared by all processes of the same program, which can be a substantial saving for a large program run in a large number (e.g., Google Chrome).
+This memory is shared by all processes of the same program, which can be a substantial saving for a large program run in a large number (e.g., a web server).

 An *unprivileged* task (a *privileged* task is a kernel task, i.e., a task of an operating system) cannot do anything that could disturb the operating system and other processes.
 For instance, an unprivileged task cannot write to its read-only memory.
-Every processes is an unprivileged task.
+Every process is an unprivileged task.

 In the following example we try to write to the read-only memory.
 The